aalfiann/recacheman-redis/README.md

-> This is a fork version of [cacheman-redis](https://github.com/cayasso/cacheman-redis) with following differences :
+> This is a fork version of [cacheman-redis](https://github.com/cayasso/cacheman-redis)
-- Minimum NodeJS 14
-- Removed old libraries
-- Typescript support
-- Up to date

 # recacheman-redis